hphelion/documentation/bindings.fog.compute.md

 _______________

-The HP Helion Cloud services provides compute support using two abstractions - a model layer and a request layer.
+The HP Helion Public Cloud services provides compute support using two abstractions - a model layer and a request layer.
 Both layers are detailed below.
 The code samples on this page can be executed from within a Ruby console (IRB):

         irb